If an illness has set you back, we'll help you move forward

 According to Cancer Research UK, there were an estimated 47,000 new cases of lung cancer in the UK (latest figures).
 79% of these cases were considered to be preventable.

 If you decide to make a lung cancer claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-How much compensation can I claim for a lung cancer?
+How much compensation can I claim for lung cancer?

 Lung cancer compensation calculator